github/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 of data source or use data sources directly in the interactor instead of putting them in repository, you'll have problems in the future, because you may not be able to easily substitute your components or fix their implementation to comply with updated requirements.

+Also, architecture is the fundamental thing that is too costly to change, and if you don't follow your architectural principles, it tends to be even more expensive.

 ## Abstract dependencies through the interface